piegope/doc/docs/en/hub/getting-started/get-started-sso-hub-business/invite-users-SSO-hub-business/index.md

 {% snippet icon.badgeInfo %}
 This option is only possible if you do not set a ***Force SSO on all users***, since those users are not part of your authentication provider.
-Follow the steps from the [Create and Invite Users](/hub/web-interface/hub-overview/administration/management/users/create-invite-users/index) topic.
+Follow the steps from [Create and Invite Users](/hub/web-interface/hub-overview/administration/management/users/create-invite-users/index).
 {% endsnippet %}